Last updated: May 3, 2026

 - If the ex-spouse has not filed yet, a divorced spouse can still claim once both people are at least 62 and the divorce has been final for at least 2 continuous years.

 - A widow, widower, or surviving divorced spouse can usually start survivor benefits at 60, or at 50 if disabled.
-Special caregiving rules can allow claims earlier.
+Extra disability timing rules can apply, so ask SSA before assuming.

-- Remarriage usually ends divorced-spouse benefits on a living ex, but remarrying after age 60 usually does not block survivor benefits.
+- Remarriage usually ends divorced-spouse benefits on a living ex while the later marriage lasts.
+Remarrying after age 60 usually does not block survivor benefits.

-- Survivor full retirement age is not always the same as retirement full retirement age.
+- Survivor FRA tool rules are not always the same as retirement full retirement age rules.
 That difference matters when deciding whether to wait.

 Who this is for